 Kent State Florence

 Kent State University has been educating students in Florence for more than 40 years.
 From architecture to fashion to hospitality management, Kent State Florence is a comprehensive academic and cultural program.
 In addition to completing a full course load, students have many opportunities to get acquainted with Florence and Italy during their time studying abroad.
-Open to all attending students and included in the program fee are numerous activities introducing Italian life and culture.
+Open to all attending students are numerous activities introducing Italian life and culture.

 The new home to the program is the Palazzo Vettori, which is a prestigious and ancient building located in the heart of Florence, at the corner of Via Cavour and Via Alfani, next to Piazza del Duomo.
 The fabric of the building started at the beginning of the 15th century and its façade proclaims the new ideas of Renaissance architecture based on the use of rustication.

 - Watch a short film prepared by KSU student Anthony Marchionda while he was studying abroad in Florence highlighting the Palazzo Vettori.

 - Watch a video of the Grand Opening of the Palazzo Vettori

 - Read about the Grand Opening of the Palazzo Vettori

 - Download the 8-page Florence Education Abroad Brochure